Moline History, Family Crest & Coats of Arms

 Again in Lancashire, the latter source that "[Melling cum Cunscough] appears to have been part of the tract of land granted by Roger de Poictou to Vivian de Molines; for the son of the latter, Sir Adam de Molines, gave in free and pure alms to the church of St. Mary, of Cockersand, certain acres of land in Melling and Cunscough."

-Important Dates for the Moline family
+Early History of the Moline family

 This web page shows only a small excerpt of our Moline research.
 Another 97 words (7 lines of text) covering the years 1423, 1617 and 1592 are included under the topic Early Moline History in all our PDF Extended History products and printed products wherever possible.